savonet/book/language.md

 to obtain the `"title"` metadata.
 Other useful functions are

-- `list.mem_assoc`: determine whether there is an entry with a given key,
+- `list.assoc.mem`: determine whether there is an entry with a given key,
-- `list.remove_assoc`: remove all entries with given key.
+- `list.assoc.remove`: remove all entries with given key.

-Apart from metadata, those lists are also used to store http headers (e.g. in `http.get`).
+Apart from metadata, association lists are also used to store http headers (e.g. in `http.get`).

 In passing, you should note the importance of parenthesis when defining pairs.
 For instance